 Are you using video to communicate during social distancing?
 Do you feel closer to those you video chat with?
 What is your favorite app for doing video chats?

-I’d love to know how you are and how you are coping during this crisis.
+I’d love to know how you are and how you are coping with this crisis.
 Please drop a comment below and share this on your social media networks.

 Want to keep up with the news on Twitter and not sure how to use Twitter?
 Get my new eBook NOW on Amazon!